meetshubhamku/image-converter/README.md

 Quality

 - The quality parameter sets the quality of the image.
 Accepts an integer value ranging between 0 to 100.
-Default set to 80.
+Default set to 70.

+Format

+- The format parameter the output image format.
+If not provided default is set to 'webp'.

 ## Installation